Yes, the DDR Museum is open daily from 9 am to 9 pm.

 No, it is not permitted to bring animals to the exhibition.
 Exceptions are registered guide dogs for the blind or assistance dogs.
 Proof must be presented at the ticket office when purchasing tickets.

-According to the visitor survey, our guests need about two hours for the exhibition.
+According to the visitor survey, our guests need about 1,5 hours for the exhibition.
 But there are also people who spend four hours in the exhibition.
 So how long you need depends entirely on you.

 Yes, because there is a lot to discover and try out in the exhibition.
 Objects from the DDR may be touched and children can play with original toys in the children's room of the prefabricated flat or in the kindergarten area.